 History of the journal

-The journal's original mission was to "express and reflect the research work on Cuyo and neighboring regions, the rest of the country or the Americas" (Schobinger, 1956), but in the first few decades, it accepted theoretical and methodological contributions and case studies from different parts of the world.
-With an uninterrupted trajectory since its founding, the journal maintains its policy of publishing original contributions in archaeology, anthropology, and related disciplines.
-Through the institutional exchange system, the printed journal has maintained visibility and accessibility in 149 national institutions and 21 other countries.
+Although the journal's original mission was to "express and reflect the research work concerning Cuyo and neighboring regions, the rest of the country, or the Americas" (Schobinger, 1956), from its early decades it welcomed theoretical and methodological contributions and case studies from around the world.
+With an uninterrupted history since its founding, the journal maintains its policy of publishing original contributions in archaeology, anthropology, and related disciplines.
+Through its institutional exchange system, the printed journal has maintained visibility and accessibility in 149 national institutions and 21 other countries.

-As of 2017, Anales de Arqueología y Etnología has changed its editorial policy with the publication of a biannual issue in digital format, in addition to the traditional annual printed issue.
-Likewise, the journal is integrated into the digital repository of the Universidad Nacional de Cuyo whose open access allows wider and easier dissemination.
+Starting in 2017, Anales de Arqueología y Etnología changed its editorial policy with the publication of a biannual volume in digital format, which is compiled in an annual print issue.
+The journal is also part of the digital repository of the National University of Cuyo, its open access allowing for wider and better dissemination.